batman004/CommentHub/README.md

 4. Initialize the application:

-navigate inside the folder of your application and run the following command
+run the following script to run database migrations and populate database with required tables
 ```sh
 (venv) $ sh build.sh
 ```